rubythonode/vector-tiles/index.md

     http://a.tiles.mapbox.com/v4/mapbox.mapbox-streets-v7/14/4823/6160.mvt?access_token=<your access token>

 As the name suggests, vector tiles contain vector data instead of the rendered image.
 They contain geometries and metadata -- like road names, place names, house numbers -- in a compact, structured format.
 Vector tiles are rendered only when requested by a client, like a web browser or a mobile app.
 Rendering happens either in the client ([Mapbox GL JS](https://www.mapbox.com/mapbox-gl-js/api/), [Mapbox iOS SDK](https://www.mapbox.com/developers/#gl-ios), [Mapbox Android SDK](https://www.mapbox.com/developers/#android)) or on the fly on the server ([map API](https://www.mapbox.com/developers/api/maps/)).
+The [specification overview page](https://www.mapbox.com/vector-tiles/specification/) is a great place to learn more about the Mapbox Vector Tile Specification.

 Vector tiles have two important advantages over fully rendered image tiles: